by Connor Gilbert

 “I’m just glad I chose this race — really fast, awesome race.
 I’m over the moon today.”

 He was the only athlete in the field to break 13 minutes, crossing 6.70 seconds ahead of the next-fastest finisher, Gulveer Singh (13:03.93).
-The time will count as an NCAA record and not towards regionals qualification, but Samuel had already ensured he’d compete in Fayetteville next week with a 13:05 nation-leading performance at Bryan Clay.
+The time will count as an NCAA record and not towards regionals qualification, but Samuel had already ensured he’d compete in Fayetteville next week with a 13:03 nation-leading performance at the Bryan Clay Invitational in Azusa, Calif. -- at the time, that time stood as the collegiate outdoor record in the event.